Abnormal Psychology

 Can online therapy help treat abnormal psychology?

 If you or a loved one is living with a mental health condition such as obsessive compulsive disorder, an anxiety disorder, or a personality disorder, you may consider speaking to a licensed therapist online through a virtual therapy platform like BetterHelp.
-When you connect with a therapist using our platform, you will be able to receive treatment from the comfort and convenience of your own home or safe place, conveniently located on your smart device.
+When you connect with a therapist using the platform, you can receive treatment from the comfort and convenience of your own home or safe place, conveniently located on your smart device.
+In addition, you can access resources like worksheets, journaling prompts, and group therapy.

 Is therapy effective for abnormal psychological conditions?